 Nova Sport AG, the Switzerland-based parent company of the High Trail brand, was founded in 2005 by Yvonne Rochat and since then has tried to perfect climbing skin technology.
-For years it offered the Classic, which is a glue-based, 100 percent mohair skin, but now the company has ventured into the “glueless” market with its Evotec skins, which are 65% mohair and 35% nylon.
+For years it offered the classic, which is a glue-based, 100 percent mohair skin, but now the company has ventured into the “glueless” market with its Evotec skins, which are 65% mohair and 35% nylon.
 (A quick note about mohair versus nylon: the latter provides great traction and durability and is more hydrophobic but they don’t glide as well as mohair and so are considered “slower.”
 Check out our 'Climbing Skins 101' video here for more on this.)
-There are other companies that have been attempting to perfect the “glueless” skin (read our review of the Geko climbing skins here) but just like the traditional ski skin market there have been some growing pains along the way.
+There are other companies that have been attempting to perfect the “glueless” skin (read our review of the Geko climbing skins here) but just like the traditional climbing skin market, there have been some growing pains along the way.
 The challenge is coming up with an adhesive formula that works in all kinds of conditions, from -30°C to +5°C and in light and dry snow or soaking wet slush.
 Not an easy feat but High Trail claims to have created a silicone-based adhesive coating that it says “has remarkable performance characteristics that are ground-breaking when compared to conventional adhesive skins.”
 Here are some of the company’s claims about the Evotec skins:

 - Evotec skins have consistent adhesion every time they are used, in any weather, even at very low temperatures